 General Routine Laboratory Testing

 Although these tests are available through your family doctor, not every family doctor will be willing to requisition them if they do not determine a need to do so.
 Many patients also prefer the convenience of receiving a requisition in their naturopathic visit rather than having to make an appointment with their family doctor separately.
 These tests are not covered by OHIP, however it can save the patient a lot of time and effort to get the requisition in the naturopathic visit.
-Results will be sent directly to Pacific Wellness Institute for Dr. Bianca Drennan, BSc, ND to discuss with you at your next visit.
+Results will be sent directly to Pacific Wellness Institute.
+Then, our naturopathic doctor will discuss with you at your next visit.

 Specialized Laboratory Testing

-Dr. Bianca Drennan, BSc, ND is registered with Rocky Mountain analytical to requisition specialized laboratory testing for a more in-depth analysis of your health.
+Our naturopathic doctors are registered with Rocky Mountain analytical to requisition specialized laboratory testing for a more in-depth analysis of your health.
 For these tests, you will be provided with test kits in your naturopathic visit to take home.
 Instructions for each test will be given during your appointment and also included in each kit.
 Once you have performed the test at home, you will mail the test kit at your convenience using the pre-paid postage included in the kit.
-Results will be sent directly to Pacific Wellness Institute for Dr. Bianca Drennan, BSc, ND to discuss with you at your next visit.
+Results will be sent directly to the Pacific Wellness Institute.
+Our naturopaths will discuss with you at your next visit.
 You will also be provided a copy of your results.

 Adrenal Function Panel